fatahdigital/better-learn/content/shortcodes/attachments.en.md

 ---
 title: Attachments

-description: "The Attachments shortcode displays a list of files attached to a page." summary : "The Attachments shortcode displays a list of files attached to a page."
+description : "The Attachments shortcode displays a list of files attached to a page."
-images:
-  - "/images/"
 ---

 The Attachments shortcode displays a list of files attached to a page.